 (2) Imposing Fees and Costs.

-pay the reasonable expense expenses, including attorney fees, incurred
+to pay the reasonable expense expenses, including attorney fees, incurred because of any

 noncompliance was substantially justified or that other circumstances make an award of